sankalpdomore/sankalpdomore/README.md

 - 🌱 Currently working as Senior Product Designer @ SellerCrowd.com
 - 💼 Previously worked @ VWO.com & VDX.tv
 - 👀 Open to new oppotunities
-- 📫 Reach me on Twitter http://twitter.com/sankalpdomore
+- 📫 Say hi on Twitter http://twitter.com/sankalpdomore

 <!---
 sankalpdomore/sankalpdomore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.